-Yokozuna Hakuho wins the November 2017 Grand Sumo Tournament in Kyushi, earning his fortieth(!) top-division championship with a record of 14-1.
-Over the course of the tournament he used eight different kimarite (winning techniques): yorikiri (3), uwatenage (3), uwatedashinage (2), oshidashi (2), hatakikomi (1), okuridashi (1), tsukiotoshi (1), and yoritaoshi (1).
+Yokozuna Kakuryu wins the March 2018 Grand Sumo Tournament in Osaka, his fourth top-division championship and his first since November 2016.
+He finished with an excellent 13-2 record, losing only to defending champ Tochinoshin and Ozeki Takayasu.
+Over the course of the tournament he used four different kimarite (winning techniques): hatakikomi (6), yorikiri (3), oshidashi (3), and tsukiotoshi (1).

 This is not the tachiai I expected from these two.
 Both are capable of full-force, head-on power blasts that knock their opponents off the line.
 But today they seem to have the same tentative strategy of standing up and reaching in, and when Takakeisho inexplicably decides to start pulling, Takayasu needs only a couple of steps to shove him out.

 Yokozuna Kakuryu stays perfect at 7-0, taking down the solid Takakeisho who gives him no small amount of trouble.
 At the end of the bout Kakuryu’s left toe is hanging over the tawara, and the ring judges want to talk about whether or not it touched the soft dirt on the other side.
 A long 3-minute conference later, and they determine that it in fact did not.
 Takakeisho falls to 3-4, while Kakuryu stays tied with Kaisei for the tournament lead, one win ahead of Daishomaru and Daiamami at 6-1, and two wins ahead of a host of ten contenders at 5-2.

 Disappointing loss for Mitakeumi against Takakeisho, who is a tough opponent but shouldn’t be able to handle Mitakeumi so easily.
 One sidestep and a good shove, and Mitakeumi’s on the outside looking in.